 Step 2: Check whether your plan includes the sports package you need

-Hami Video distinguishes between different channel and subscription environments, so it is worth confirming the active sports package before the tournament starts.
+Hami Video distinguishes between different channel and subscription environments, so it is worth confirming the active ELTA Sports package before the tournament starts.

 Step 3: Use the ELTA Sports channels inside Hami

-Hami's own channel pages already show ELTA Sports 1, 2, 3 and MAX channels on the service.
+Hami's own channel pages already show ELTA Sports channels on the service, which is the clearest consumer trail for an ELTA-based World Cup package.

 Step 4: Pick the device that suits you

-Hami's ELTA channel pages say the service supports viewing on phone, tablet, computer and TV.
+Hami's ELTA channel pages say the service supports phone, tablet, computer and TV, while Hami's device FAQ explains that TV viewing should use the dedicated Hami Video TV app instead of a browser.

 Step 5: Follow official ELTA and Hami updates close to kickoff